supersuyash/whatsapp-data-analysis/README.md

 ![alt text]( https://github.com/supersuyash/project/blob/master/Whatsapp/Pictures/word%20embedding%20of%20our%20chat.png )
-       I used gensim word2vec to create embedding, just out of curiosity.
-It gives a cool pattern
+       Just out of curiosity, I used gensim `word2vec` to create embedding.
+It gives a cool pattern.
+Code was taken from one of Siraj raval's video

 ## How to use?
 This project was made in Jupyter Notebook and graphs were made using Tableau.